 - Second Offense – Minimum of fifteen days of community service

 - Third Offense – Maximum of twenty-five days of community service

 Additionally, New Jersey allows the retailer who accuses you to recover the costs associated with prosecuting the shoplifting charge.
 This means that in addition to the legal fine, you’ll also have to pay the merchant the cost of the merchandise, court fees, attorney fees, and a shoplifting surcharge.

 The best defense for your case will depend on the circumstances around the alleged theft.
 For example, under New Jersey’s definition of shoplifting, even altering price tags could result in accusations of theft.
 A store clerk might have made a simple error involving the price tags and you wound up getting charged with a crime!

 Even if you’re accused of physically removing merchandise from the store, there will still be a defense to be made.
 It only takes the introduction of reasonable doubt to poke holes in the prosecution’s case, and your Freehold shoplifting attorney will identify all of the evidence that can be used in your favor.

 Consult with a Freehold Retail Theft Attorney

-If you’ve been accused of shoplifting in Freehold or anywhere else in New Jersey, Clark & Clark, LLC can help.
+If you’ve been accused of shoplifting in Freehold or anywhere else in New Jersey, Clark, Clark & Noonan, LLC., LLC can help.
 We’re former prosecutors who know how the case against you will be built, and we never stop fighting for our clients’ rights.